Pennsylvania Texting & Driving Accidents

 Most Common Types of Car Accident Injuries

-Texting while driving can lead to fatal motor vehicle accidents—causing serious injuries to the people involved.
+Texting while driving can lead to serious or fatal motor vehicle accidents.

-Below are some of the most common types of injuries that can occur during a motor vehicle accident:
+Below are some of the most common types of injuries that can occur: